-Detroit Journal: The tall, dark man was "You have been stealing coal from me!" in hissos Indianapolis Journal: "This man," said the attendant, "has an idea that he can compose popular songs," "Perhaps," said the visitor, "he is not Judge: "They say marriage is a 'In marriage the wife takes the hus- Detroit Free Press: "It is hinted that Miss Tenspot is indebted to the druggist for her complex'on." said Miss Gazzam.
-"O, I can't credit that, for I know her well," replied Miss Ricketts, "In fact, I am her drarest friend."
-"Than she doesn't use cosmetics at all?"
-"O, yes, but she pays cash."
-Philadelphia Record: Novice-Say, friend, can you tell me whether Slugger, the pugilist, is a heavyweight or a light-weight?
-Veight?
-Old Sport-Neither; he's a paperweight.
-Novice-Paperweight?
-Old Sport-Yes; does all his scrapping in the papers. other man was livid with a rage, "You are no gentleman!" he shouted. you were you'd say coals, not coal!"
-'No." asked the visitor.
+Detroit Journal: The tall, dark man was uriou "You have been stealing coal from me!" ie hissed The other man was livid with a rage, "You are no gentleman!" he shouted, ou were you'd say coals, not coal!"
+"If Indianapolis Journal: "This man," said the attendant, "has an idea that he can compose popular songs," "And can he!" asked the visitor. "haps," said the visitor, "he is not wally insane."
+"They say marriage is a Judge: "There's great difference."
+"Why?

+"In marriage the wife takes the hus-band's name, and in a failure the husband takes the wife's name."
+Detroit Free Press: "It is hinted that Miss Tenspot is indebted to the druggist man army corps came up for discussion the "O, 1 can't credit that, for 1 know her well," repiled Miss Ricketts, "In fact, I am her dearest friend."
+"Then she doesn't use cosmetics at all?"
+"O, yes, but she pays cash." other day before the budget committee of General von Gossler, had very little difficulty in securing full approval of his plans.
+The confidential information which he gave must Philadelphia Record: Novice-Say much as a leading clerical deputy-Herr friend, can you tell me whether Slugger, the puglilst, is a heavyweight or a light-weight?
+Old Sport-Neither; he's a paperweight, Muller-announced that if the facts had Novice-Paperweight?
+Old Sport-Yes; does all his scrapping in Washington Star is the best proof of the good times pudding.
+Rush for Army Jobs.
+Springfield Republican, sions under the army bill passed by the last Indianapolis News.